any-docs/css/content/guides/values_and_units/value_definition_syntax/index.md

 ## Bracketed range notation (`[min,max]`)

 Some types can accept numeric values within a certain range.
-For example, the {{cssxref("column-count")}} property can accept an integer value between positive 1 and infinity, inclusive.
+For example, the `column-count` property can accept an integer value between positive 1 and infinity, inclusive.
 The corresponding syntax looks like this:

 {{CSSSyntaxRaw('example <integer [1,∞]>')}}